FAQs

 Q: What should I do if my fire alarm or carbon monoxide alarm sounds?

-A: Natural gas leaks can be dangerous and are to be taken seriously.
+A: Propane gas leaks can be dangerous and are to be taken seriously.
 Don’t activate any ignition source, such as turning on a light, lighting a match or turning on the stove.
 Evacuate yourself and your family immediately and then call 911 to report the odor.
 The Big Sky Fire Department will be dispatched to your home to assess the severity of the situation by using special gas detectors.

 Q: What should I do if I smell a burning odor, observe smoke or find a fire in my home?